kohkimakimoto/essh/README.md

 `essh` is a table that has some functions and variables. see below

 * `ssh_config` (string): ssh_config is ssh_config file path.
-At default it is a temporary file that is generated automatically when you run Essh.
+At default, it is a temporary file that is generated automatically when you run Essh.
 You can overwrite this value for generating ssh_config to a static destination.
 If you use a gateway host that is a server between your client computer and a target server, you may use this variable to specify `ProxyCommand`.
 See below example:

     ```lua
     --